NEW! THE 2013 STATISTICS REPORT NOW AVAILABLE! Click here.

 Motor vehicle theft is the unlawful taking or stealing of a motor vehicle, including attempts.
 Statistics compiled by the Uniform Crime Reporting Section of the Virgie Department of State Police “include all thefts of motor driven vehicles such as automobiles, trucks, buses, motorcycles, etc.” in this category.

 - There is a definite seasonality to the incidence of motor vehicle thefts.
-June through August are the leading months for motor vehicle thefts, with more than 30 percent of reported thefts occurring during this time frame.
+June through August are the leading months for motor vehicle thefts, with almost 30 percent of reported thefts occurring during this time frame (based on a five-year average from 2009-2013).

-- On average, 38 percent of the persons arrested for motor vehicle theft in Virginia are 20 years old or younger.
+- On average, approximately 36 percent of the persons arrested for motor vehicle theft in Virginia are 20 years old or younger (based on a five-year average from 2009-2013).

-- More than half of the motor vehicle thefts reported in Virginia occur in independent cities.
+- A little over 52 percent of the motor vehicle thefts reported in Virginia occur in independent cities.

-- Nearly 82 percent of all motor vehicle thefts reported in Virginia are in three areas of the state: Tidewater, Northern Virginia and Richmond.
+- 81 percent of all motor vehicle thefts reported in Virginia are in three areas of the state: Tidewater, Northern Virginia and Richmond (based on average from 1989-2013; the figure for 2013 alone is approximately 76 percent).

 Beyond the Statistics